engr101staff/engr101matlab/_sources/strings_streams_and_io/main.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 .. section 3

+We've briefly looked at strings previously.
+Let's take a closer look at how they work.

-In general, the **string** datatype represents a sequence of text characters - perhaps a single word, a whole sentence, or event a full document of text, since spaces and newlines can be reprsented as special characters.
+In general, the **string** datatype represents a sequence of text characters - perhaps a single word, a whole sentence, or even a full document of text, since spaces and newlines can be represented as special characters.

 .. youtube:: bHiUfnxg07U
    :divid: ch15_03_vid_intro_to_strings